TheLegendofPiratesOnline/documentation/login.md

 message = This account has not been verified yet.
 Please check your email.
 ```
 ```
-{u'status': u'8', u'message': u'This account has not been verified yet.
-Please check your email.'}
+{"status": "8", "message": "This account has not been verified yet.
+Please check your email."}
 ```

 ## Successful responses